There will come a time when your brickwork will need to be repaired or replaced. To better understand when this may occur, we offer this guide below.

 If the brick is too worn or crumbling, then turning the brick around or repairing it may not be enough.
 In this case, you’ll likely need to completely replace the damaged brick before it causes further issues with the surrounding bricks.

 These further issues could include parts of the building or structure bowing or leaning.
 These are symptoms of instability.
 To keep the structure safe, the entire brick wall may need replacing.

 Before fixing this damage, though, it’s essential to have a mason inspect the building and determine if there may be underlying issues at play.
 If the underlying issue is not fixed, too, then the brickwork will continue to be problematic.

 Who Should You Call When You Experience Brick Issues?

-The Brick Experts are here to help with a variety of masonry services, from construction to repair and replacement to brick restoration.
+are here to help with a variety of masonry services, from construction to repair and replacement to brick restoration.
 We serve the Dallas-Fort Worth area and are available for new construction and remodeling projects.